SenyuanLiu/School-Work/README.md

     - Project 1 is about Performance Cars and Seatle Library Checkouts.
     - Porject 2 is about Tesla Stock price and Seatle Library Checkouts
     - Project 3 is about Temperature Movement
+    I have uploaded project 3 to YouTube: https://youtu.be/WZu94kk-t1Y

     You can view the three html links of specific overview of porjects and codes inside the corresponding folder